Neutral Negotiation

 By either or both narrowing further the potential agreement terms or by drafting a agreement which incorporates the terms tentatively agreed yet in a neutral fashion for review by all intermediaries, counsel, and buyer and seller.
 If the deal cannot be put together, it is far better that it fail early on instead of after months and months of work and tens and tens of thousands of dollars or more expended on attorneys, accountants, investment bankers and due diligence investigations and integration planning.
 If this occurs during this phase, each phase would share equally in the fee.

 If a deal is to be successful, my Deal Neutral Service could prove invaluable.
-It could appropriately tee-up both the terms and a draft form of an agreement which could and should shorten the back-and-forth negotiations between counsel by having a draft form of agreement to work from which, while incorporating business points sought be each of buyer and seller, is neutral in its approach and not designed to skew terms apart from wht the parties and advisors have preliminarily indicated.
+It could appropriately tee-up both the terms and a draft form of an agreement which could and should shorten the back-and-forth negotiations between counsel by having a draft form of agreement to work from which, while incorporating business points sought be each of buyer and seller, is neutral in its approach and not designed to skew terms apart from what the parties and advisors have preliminarily indicated.

 Each of Buyer's and Seller's counsel would then have it in their court to negotiate between themselves all changes deemed appropriate, with any additional services solely dependent upon both sides feeling it advantageous to do so.

-Of course, this process will not work for everyone.
-Sophisticated Buyers may want to use deal counsel who skew deals solely from the buyer’s perspective figuring they’ll wear down the Seller or be dealing with unsophisticated Sellers and Seller counsel.
+Sophisticated Buyers may want to use deal counsel who skew deals solely from the buyer's perspective figuring they'll wear down the Seller or be dealing with unsophisticated Sellers and Seller counsel.
 Ditto, from the other vantage, for many sophisticated Sellers.

-And yet, in many situations and for sophisticated and unsophisticated buyers and sellers and their counsel, the use of my Deal Attorney Neutral Services, using my process might prove just the differentiator needed to get the deal timely and successfully closed or to minimize costs of a failed deal.
-Let’s talk if your gut tells you it might just accomplish a purpose you seek.
+In many situations and for sophisticated and unsophisticated buyers and sellers and their counsel, the use of my Deal Attorney Neutral Services, using my process might prove just the differentiator needed to get the deal timely and successfully closed or to minimize costs of a failed deal.

 Contact Bill Hubbard Today

-Time: our enemy, our friend.
+"Time: our enemy, our friend."